oracle-samples/oracle-db-examples/javascript/nashorn/ReadMe-JavaScript-OJVM.md

 The following SQL script creates the Java class in your schema

 create or replace and compile java resource named "InvokeScript" as

 @InvokeScript.java

  /

- Alrnatively you can simply load the Java class in your schema using
+ Alternatively, you can simply load the Java class in your schema using
     loadjava -r -v -user hr/hr InvokeScript.java

  ## Create a SQL wrapper for the javax.script wrapper class